elanale/TimeLink/README.md

 ---

-**TimeLink** - Professional time tracking for modern teams.
+**TimeLink** - Professional time tracking for modern teams with advanced job management.
 Built with ❤️ using Tauri, React, and Firebase.